PanGalacticTech/project_template/[2]system_specification.md

 > HL.9.
 Power Board will have 5 * 5v outputs from 5v Bus. <br>
 > HL.10.
 Power board will be protected from reversed supply voltages <br>
 > HL.11.
 Power Board will be protected from over-current conditions<br>
+> HL.12.
+PCB must have same footprint & mounting screwholes as V1, to aid in assembly <br>

 _______________________________________________________________________________________________________________________________________________________
 ## Design Tradeoffs & Optioneering